commercelayer/commercelayer-docs-api/resources/line_item_options/create_line_item_option.md

 ---
-description: How to create A line item option via API
+description: How to create a line item option via API
 ---

-# Create A line item option
+# Create a line item option

 To create a new line item option, send a `POST` request to the `/api/line_item_options` endpoint, passing the resource arguments in the request body.